brentley/appmeshworkshop/README.md

 (I am using gitpod.io for editing)

 1. fork the repo to your own github account
 2. prepend `gitpod.io#` to the beginning of your github url.
+Mine becomes: `https://gitpod.io#github.com/brentley/appmeshworkshop`
 3. once gitpod has started, in the terminal, run `npm install && npm run theme` This will install the dependencies and clone the theme submodule.